qwutony/Logging-Application/README.md

 # Logging-Application

-This is a logging application for violation of content security policies.
+This is a logging application for the violation of content security policies.

 This application requires another web application to send security reports to the logging application, which will then allow it to parse and transform the reports into a simple and easily-readable format.

 Currently, the application can detect style-src and script-src, but is capable of adding more policies to tailor to your own needs.

-This is a work in progress, and it is currently have minimal features.
+This is a work in progress, and it is currently has minimal features.

 **Installation Instructions**